delb-xml/delb-py/docs/design.rst

 as weird and clumsy in Python code. lxml is a wrapper around libxml2_ which was developed by the GNOME_ developers for other data than text documents.
 Data that is strictly structured and expectable.
-Text documents are different in these regards as the encoding mixes different abstracted encapsulations of logical and physical text fragments.
+Text documents are different in these regards as natural languages and variety of media allow and lead to unprecedented manifestations for which an encoding mixes different abstracted encapsulations of text fragments.
 And they are formulated and structured for human consumers, and often printing devices.

 So, what's wrong with lxml?
-Not much, it's a rock-solid, fast API for XML documents with known issues and known workarounds that represents the full glory of what a full-fledged specification implies - of which a lot is not of concern for the problems at hand and occasionally make solutions complicated.
-The one aspect that's very wrong in the context of text processing is unfortunately its central model of elements and data/text.
+Not much, it's a rock-solid, fast API for XML documents with known issues and known workarounds that represents the full glory of what a full-fledged family of specification implies - of which a lot is not of concern for the problems at hand and occasionally make solutions complicated.
+The one aspect that's very wrong in the context of text processing is unfortunately its central model of elements and data/text that is attached to it in two different relations.
 In particular the notion of an element *tail* makes the whole enchilada tricky to traverse / navigate.
 The existence of this attribute is due to the insignificance of these fragments of an XML stream in the aforementioned, common uses of XML.

 Now it is time for an example, given this document snippet:

 .. code-block:: xml